What is the Equity Kicker?

 Uses of Equity Kicker

 Equity Kicker is the easiest way to get credit from the lender at an exceptionally low rate for its development.
 Where the borrowing company does not afford funding at higher rates of interest, so it uses such kickers as a tool for fund management in the company.
 It is basically used in the start-up companies for managing the fund requirements, which are necessary for the requirement of a successful business at an early stage.
 It is also beneficial for the lenders to get ownership of the company’s equity fund instead of interest.
 Equity Kicker is used in real estate companies as a creative financial tool for investment purposes.

 Equity Kicker in Real Estate

 Real Estate Companies need a higher amount of funds for investment purposes, so Equity kicker is the best way to get funding through debt financing with the liquidity of funds.
-When the investor does not have the funds required for the investment purposes and completes the transactions related to business, they will choose this fund as a financing investment tool to ease the fund’s requirement.
+When the investor does not have the funds required for the investment purposes and completes the transactions related to businessTransactions Related To BusinessA business transaction is the exchange of goods or services for cash with third parties (such as customers, vendors, etc.).
+The goods involved have monetary and tangible economic value, which may be recorded and presented in the company's financial statements., they will choose this fund as a financing investment tool to ease the fund’s requirement.
 With equity kickers’ help, the lender will get ownership in debt and equity position specified in the particular property.
 In case of a mortgage, the contact lender is guaranteed a share in the income retained through the property.
 So, this method is beneficial for lenders as well as borrowers.

 - This arrangement of funds is beneficial for the early stage and start-up companies.